aurora-is-near/doc.aurora.dev/blog/create-virtual-chain.md

 ![gas collection popup in aurora cloud](../static/img/acc_gas_collection_2.png)

-Click "Collect gas" and your gas will be transfered to the specified NEAR account.
+Click "Collect gas" and your gas will be transferred to the specified NEAR account.
 You can find that transaction on NEARBlocks Explorer:

 ![gas collection transaction on nearblocks](../static/img/acc_gas_collection_3.png)